 Michigan Technological University is a diverse community of and for scholars.
 This community requires an environment of trust and openness where productive work, teaching, and learning can thrive.
 The University recognizes the necessity of protecting First Amendment rights and encouraging free speech, but also recognizes that certain conduct can threaten the mutual respect that is the foundation of scholarly communities.
 Our policies are intended to secure the freedom of expression guaranteed by the United States Constitution while maintaining the trust and mutual respect that are vital to a diverse university community.
-(University Policy 5.1)
+(Board of Trustees Policy 5.1)

 Michigan Tech strives to develop a diverse community that ensures equal access, opportunity, participation, free inquiry, and representation for all.
 However, on occasion, bias related incidents and behaviors of community members can have a negative impact on others.
 These exchanges reduce the opportunities for a respectful conversation to share our perspectives, experiences, and ideas.